Mistydoe033/dojo-app/henry-readme.md

 asdf global dojo latest
 ```

-2. Verify that Torii is working:
+2. Once installed verify that Torii is working:

 ```bash
 torii --version
 ```

-## Deploying Your World to Sepolia
+## Deploying Your World to Sepolia (first deploy)

 1. Navigate to the `contract` directory: